practicajs/practica/docs/blog/pattern-to-reconsider/index.md

 ## 6. Fastify decorate for non request/web utilities

-**💁‍♂️ What is it about:** Fastify introduces great patterns, I mostly like how it preserves the simplicity of express while bringing more batteries.
+**💁‍♂️ What is it about:** [Fastify](https://github.com/fastify/fastify) introduces great patterns.
+Personally, I highly appreciate how it preserves the simplicity of Express while bringing more batteries.
 One thing that got me wondering is the 'decorate' feature which allows placing common utilities/services inside a widely accessible container object.
-I'm referring here specifically to the case where a cross cutting concern utility/service is being used:
+I'm referring here specifically to the case where a cross-cutting concern utility/service is being used.
+Here is an example:

 ```javascript
 // An example of a utility that is cross-cutting-concern.
 Could be logger or anything else